About

 ~

 I make paintings from my personal experience of nature - smaller paintings from direct observation in the plein air tradition, and larger-scale paintings that explore details of these observations.
-The work on this site is organized into groups centered on a specific time and place, suggested by the title of each group.
+The work on this website is organized into groups centered on a specific time and place, suggested by the title of each group.
 They veer off from there.

 You can reach me at cmkannen@gmail.com, on Instagram @chriskannen, or through the form below.